Home

 My first exposure to hand stippling was her 1/8" apart, hand quilted stitches in her "Shackelford" quilt.
 (It's probably got another name, but it's got a pinkish background and "Shackelford" appliqued across the top of the quilt.)
 I stood and drooled over than quilt at the Lancaster quilt show some year back--the hand embroidery, the hand stippling, the hand quilting--OOO-LA-LA!!

-But the point is, Anita is at the top of her hand quilting skill and SHE sees the benefit to combining the two methods of quilting.
+But the point is, Anita is at the top of her hand quilting skill, and SHE sees the benefit of combining the two methods of quilting.

 So go for it!
 Enjoy it!
 And if anyone gives you any grief about it...send them to me!